leekester/conditional-access/README.md

 # conditional-access
 Powershell retrieval and creation of Conditional Access policies

-App registration required the following permissions in Microsoft Graph:
+App registration requires the following permissions in Microsoft Graph:
 Application.Read.All
 Directory.Read.All
 Policy.Read.All